 Leverage user-generated content (UGC) on social media by asking open-ended questions, hosting hashtag contests, encouraging honest product reviews, and so on.
-All this constitutes for a strong social proof, motivating potential customers who are on the fence to take the plunge with your brand.
+All this constitutes a strong social proof, motivating potential customers who are on the fence to take the plunge with your brand.

 Install an extension like Yotpo Reviews to garner more reviews from customers and showcase those reviews on your storefront.
 Using this extension, you can easily incentivize customers to write reviews and engage with your customers in the form of community Q&A.